 The Browns gauged the wide receiver market correctly and nabbed the first receiver off the board.
 Although he wasn't the top available receiver on my personal big board, the difference of the top three receivers (Treadwell, Doctson, and Coleman) was almost negligible.
 At the end of the day, I trust Hue Jackson's belief of which receiver he can utilize the best, so Coleman is perfectly fine in my book.

-The Browns made a significant investment at the defensive tackle position last year within the first round and in the third round, but when you look at the current roster, they needed some fresh talent at the defensive end position. might not be in the team's long-term future, and was a placeholder all of last season, merely covering up a position of need.
+The Browns made a significant investment at the defensive tackle position last year with Danny Shelton in the first round and Xavier Cooper in the third round, but when you look at the current roster, they needed some fresh talent at the defensive end position.
+Desmond Bryant might not be in the team's long-term future, and Randy Starks was a placeholder all of last season, merely covering up a position of need.
 Ray Horton has a vision on how to re-tool the team's pass rush, and it starts with this selection, whether you figure him in at defensive end or outside linebacker.
 When the staff at Dawgs By Nature compiled our Browns big boards, Ogbah was cumulatively listed as the No. 10 remaining player on our big board.

-With the No. 65 pick in the, the selected DE Carl Nassib of Penn State.
+With the No. 65 pick in the 2016 NFL Draft, the Cleveland Browns selected DE Carl Nassib of Penn State.
 The Browns took DE/OLB Emmanuel Ogbah in the second round, so to address the position in back-to-back rounds shows that the team wanted to drastically upgrade the edges of the defense.
 Ray Horton, defensive coordinator, must have looked at the team's defensive front and said, "these guys aren't cutting it."
 You also have to wonder if the team might consider cutting a guy like OLB Paul Kruger or OLB Barkevious Mingo after investing in youth.

-With the No. 76 pick in the, the selected OT Shon Coleman of Auburn.
+With the No. 76 pick in the 2016 NFL Draft, the Cleveland Browns selected OT Shon Coleman of Auburn.
 The Browns decided to let center Alex Mack and right tackle Mitchell Schwartz walk in free agency this offseason.
 Besides adding a low-key lineman in Alvin Bailey this offseason, they didn't address either position in free agency.
 Cameron Erving, the team's first-round pick from a year ago, will be given a shot at center in all likelihood.
 The bigger void was at right tackle, where nobody realistically expected the starting competition to be between Bailey and Michael Bowie.
 I'd say that Coleman is already the early favorite to start there.

 We were wondering when the Browns would take their quarterback, and they finally did it with their final third round pick.
 Robert Griffin III is still most definitely favored to start, while Kessler will be viewed as a longer-term project or backup.
 We've seen what's happened in the case of a Russell Wilson before, though, so you never know.
 The team could be looking to move on from either Josh McCown, Austin Davis, or Connor Shaw after this selection.